- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 LASHES / BROWS

-NEW this year!
-You will be able to pick between either a lash session or brow session.
-If you sign up for this session, you will receive an email from Kari prior to camp asking which you would like to receive – lashes or brows.
+You will be able to pick between either a lashes or brows session.
+You will receive an email from Kari prior to camp asking which session you would prefer.

 Lashes